fieldtrip/website/tutorial/mouse_eeg.md

              time: [-1 -0.9900 -0.9800 -0.9700 ...
 2.9900 3.0000]
               cfg: [1x1 struct]

-The element `freq.powspctrm` contains the power for each of the 39 channels, for each of the 401 timepoints, and for each of the 25 frequencies (from 4 to 100 in 4Hz steps).
+The field `freq.powspctrm` contains the power for each of the 39 channels, for each of the 401 timepoints, and for each of the 25 frequencies (from 4 to 100 in 4Hz steps).

 The results of the time-frequency analysis can be plotted with **[ft_multiplotTFR](/reference/ft_multiplotTFR)** and **[ft_singleplotTFR](/reference/ft_singleplotTFR)**.
 To visualize the power changes due to stimulation and to compare the power over frequencies, we perform a normalization with respect to the baseline.
 By specifying `cfg.baselinetype = 'relchange'` we compute the relative change, which is the power minus the average power in the baseline, divided the average power in the baseline.